takaswie/linux-firewire-utils/README.rst

 ============

-The linux-firewire-utils package contains Linux FireWire utilities for listing devices (lsfirewire, lsfirewirephy) and for querying and configuring devices (firewire-request, firewire-phy-command).
+The linux-firewire-utils package contains Linux FireWire utilities for printing content of configuration ROM (config-rom-pretty-printer), for listing devices (lsfirewire, lsfirewirephy), and for querying and configuring devices (firewire-request, firewire-phy-command).